10 common recruitment mistakes employers make (and how to avoid them)

 There are many parts to the recruitment process and no single step guarantees you’ll attract top-flight applicants and select the best one.

-You may have a great role that many talented people apply for but then make mistakes due to a messy interview process or haphazard candidate selection.
+You may have a great role that many talented people apply for but then make mistakes due to messy interview or random candidate-selection processes.

 The trick is using all the steps together consistently to get the best outcome.
 Be aware of the pros and cons of each phase, so you know where you might discount or endorse someone incorrectly.
 The pros of one step should mitigate the cons of another.